-At age 17, I was playing in a local Towson, Md., band (I think we did exactly one gig).
+At age 17, I was playing in a local Towson, Md., band (I think we did exactly one gig, for an AAI company picnic).
 The bass player had this guitar sitting in its case, hardly played.
 He put it up for sale for $300 because he decided he needed the money more than he needed the guitar.
 I decided I was interested.
 I took over all the cash I had, which amounted to $250.
 I held out five fifty-dollar bills in my palm and offered it up.
 He said he really needed $300.
 A few days later he asked me if I would still buy it for $250, and there you have it.

 This guitar is an unusual model in that it has the trapeze tailpiece and no tremolo.
 I think there was only a year or two that Gibson produced a 335 like this.